Consult Compendium

 Cyprus European Union Rest of the World Total

-Table 2: Students enrolment per program of study for the Academic Year 2021-2022
+Table 2: Students enrolment per programme of study for the Academic Year 2022-2023

 Cypriot students European Union students International students Total